Meier97/Supply_Chain_ETL_Pipeline/README.md

 ETL pipeline for inventory and sales data.

 Overview
 This repository contains an ETL (Extract, Transform, Load) pipeline for processing inventory and sales data.
 The pipeline facilitates data extraction from a CSV file, their transformation for a staging database, and finally loading into a final database schema.
+The data used for this project only serves demonstration purposes and does not represent real-life transacttions.
+Source: https://www.kaggle.com/datasets/shreydevil/supply-chain

 Features
 Import of inventory and sales data from a CSV file